Republic of Tajikistan

-After independence, Tajikistan suffered from a devastating civil war which lasted from 1992 to 1997.
+After independence, Tajikistan suffered from a devastating civil war (1992-1997).
 Since the end of the war, newly-established political stability and foreign aid have allowed the country's economy to grow.
-Trade in commodities such as cotton and aluminium wire has contributed greatly to this steady improvement, but lack of natural resources (besides hydroelectric power and strategic location) has hampered its economic recovery.
+Trade in commodities such as cotton and aluminium wire has contributed greatly to this steady improvement, but lack of natural resources (besides hydroelectric power and its strategic location) has hampered its economic recovery.

 Tajikistan is the smallest nation in Central Asia by area.
 It is covered by mountains of the Pamir range, and more than fifty percent of the country is over 3,000 meters (approx. 10,000 ft) above sea level.
 The only major areas of lower land are in the north (part of the Fergana Valley), and in the southern Kofarnihon and Vakhsh river valleys, which form the Amu Darya.
 Dushanbe is located on the southern slopes above the Kofarnihon valley.